nyno-kb/python-101/setup.md

 ~~~
 {:  .output}

-#### Jupyter Notebook and PIP
+### Jupyter Notebook and PIP
-First you need to check the PIP version - this should have been installed together with Python.
+Before moving on, you need to check the PIP version - this should have been installed together with Python.
 Type the following in the PowerShell:
 ~~~
 pip --version